jd657824/wasatch_archaeo.github.io/blog-index.md

 <div class="content-wrapper">
     <p>
-        A curated and evolving overview of key topics exploring human-environment relationships—from climatic stationarity to niche construction, from topographic regionalization to cultural ecological frameworks.
-Use this index as a gateway to dive deeper into each specialized post.
+        Welcome to a curated collection offering background insights into my research.
+This evolving compendium delves into foundational concepts and theoretical perspectives essential for exploring human–environment relationships.
+Covering topics from climatic stationarity and niche construction to topographic regionalization and cultural ecological frameworks, each entry provides a critical perspective on the dynamic interplay between people and their surroundings.
+Use this gateway to dive deeper into each specialized post and enrich your understanding of these complex interconnections.
     </p>

     <hr class="subtle-divider">